Heterogeneous Adaptive Policy Optimization: Tailoring Optimization to Every Token's Nature: Example of Dual-Entropy Phenomenon

 \section{Example of Dual-Entropy Phenomenon}

-We present concrete examples of the dual-entropy phenomenon in Figure~\ref{fig:Dual_Entropy_1-1},~\ref{fig:Dual_Entropy_1-2},~\ref{fig:Dual_Entropy_1-3},~\ref{fig:Dual_Entropy_2-1},~\ref{fig:Dual_Entropy_2-2},~\ref{fig:Dual_Entropy_2-3}.
+We show the 20 most frequent dual-entropy token pairs in Figure~\ref{fig:max_20_entropy}.
+These dual-entropy tokens are all critical tokens that determine reasoning paths, yet exhibit vastly different entropy values.
+We present concrete examples of the dual entropy phenomenon in Figure~\ref{fig:Dual_Entropy_1-1},~\ref{fig:Dual_Entropy_1-2},~\ref{fig:Dual_Entropy_1-3},~\ref{fig:Dual_Entropy_2-1},~\ref{fig:Dual_Entropy_2-2},~\ref{fig:Dual_Entropy_2-3}.
 We use blue and red to represent the low-entropy and high-entropy parts of dual-entropy, respectively.
 These visualizations demonstrate how tokens with identical semantic meanings but different surface forms exhibit drastically different entropy values during model generation.